-- The first mortgage amount is reasonable under current lending standards; - The CDBG-DR assistance amount is adequate to make homeownership affordable and is not an excessive subsidy based on Duplication of Benefits (DOB) review, which is detailed further in the DOB Review section of these Guidelines; - The required homebuyer down payment amount is reasonable based on total mortgage amount; and - Closing costs are reasonable and do not exceed seven percent (7%) of the primary loan amount.
-In the event, the closing cost exceed six percent (6%), the Applicant must cover the amount in excess.
+- The first mortgage amount is reasonable under current lending standards; - The CDBG-DR assistance amount is adequate to make homeownership affordable and is not an excessive subsidy based on Duplication of Benefits (DOB) review, which is detailed further in the DOB Review section of these Guidelines: - The required homebuyer down payment amount is reasonable based on total mortgage amount; and - Closing costs are reasonable and do not exceed seven percent (7%) five percent (%) of the primary loan amount.
+In the event, the closing cost exceed six percent (6%) five percent (5%), the Applicant must cover the amount in excess.